๐Ÿ’กIntro to Intellectual Property

 • Acquired distinctiveness can rescue primarily descriptive geographic marks, but deceptive geographic marks cannot be saved

-Compare: Geographically descriptive vs. Geographically deceptive—descriptive marks can acquire distinctiveness, but deceptive marks face an absolute bar.
-This distinction frequently appears on exams because it tests whether you understand the difference between mere description and consumer harm.
+Compare: Geographically descriptive vs. geographically deceptive: descriptive marks can acquire distinctiveness, but deceptive marks face an absolute bar.
+This distinction shows up frequently on exams because it tests whether you understand the difference between mere description and actual consumer harm.

 Not Functional

-• Functional features are never protectable as trademarks because protecting them would hinder competition—this is patent territory, not trademark
+Functional features are never protectable as trademarks because protecting them would hinder competition.
+This is where patent law, not trademark law, does the work.

 • Utilitarian functionality exists when a feature is essential to the product's use or affects its cost or quality

-• Aesthetic functionality applies when protecting a design feature would significantly disadvantage competitors (a color that serves a competitive need)
+• Aesthetic functionality applies when protecting a design feature would significantly disadvantage competitors (for example, a specific color that serves a competitive need in a particular industry)

 Not Immoral, Deceptive, or Scandalous

-• Scandalous marks historically faced refusal, though recent Supreme Court decisions (Iancu v.
-Brunetti) have struck down the scandalous marks provision as unconstitutional viewpoint discrimination
+• Scandalous marks historically faced refusal, but the Supreme Court in Iancu v.
+Brunetti (2019) struck down the scandalous marks provision as unconstitutional viewpoint discrimination

 • Deceptive marks remain absolutely barred when they misdescribe goods in a way that would materially affect purchasing decisions

-• Immoral content bars have been significantly narrowed—know the current state of the law post-Brunetti
+• Immoral content bars have been significantly narrowed.
+Make sure you know the current state of the law post-Brunetti.

 Not Disparaging or Falsely Suggesting a Connection